CSA-FEDERATE/Proposed-BuildingBlocks/README.md

 New BB should be implemented using the [BB_Template](/utils/BB_Template.md).

+Abbreviations have to be added to the [abbreviation list](/utils/Abbreviations.md).

 ## BB Tags

-- First tag of BB defines its location in git repo
+First tag of BB defines its location in git repo

 |Tag|Description|
 |----|----|